jvdillon/supermicro-h13-linux/README.md

 and GPU-specific fans (zone 1, aggressive curve) simultaneously. smfc's architecture requires one controller per zone with no overlap.

+We use IPMI for CPU temps rather than kernel modules (coretemp/k10temp) because on server boards the BMC is the authority—it has dedicated hardware with manufacturer-calibrated sensors, exposes temps that kernel modules can't see (RAM, VRM, peripheral), and is the same interface the BMC uses for its own fan control.

 The code uses a `Hardware` protocol, so adding support for other motherboards is straightforward—just implement the interface (`get_temps`, `set_zone_speed`, etc.).